peteroupc/CBOR-Java/README.md

 ## Signing Key

-Release versions of the Java version of this library are signed with the following signing key.
+Release versions, in the Central Repository, of the Java version of this library are signed with the following signing key.

 - ID: `Peter Occil (Maven key) <poccil14@gmail.com>`
 - Fingerprint: 1A82D51407003717A4171AAC87522D618F2B2338